 After being dismissed from the College of Engineering based on poor academic performance, students may attempt reinstatement by following the College of Engineering Academic Standards Policies and Procedures.

-In addition to following the listed procedures and deadlines, the dismissed student should contact his or her academic adviser and schedule an appointment.
+In addition to following the listed procedures and deadlines, the dismissed student should contact his or her academic advisor and schedule an appointment.
 In this appointment, you will:

 - Discuss issues pertaining to poor academic performance.